 2. Don’t Skip Abu Dhabi’s Treasured Sights

 As opposed to most other capital cities in the Middle East, Abu Dhabi is underrated in spite of being the UAE’s largest emirate.
 It is full of elegant sights that would delight every preference.
 The utterly majestic and sprawling Sheikh Zayed Mosque is one of the must-visits among them.
 It is a free attraction that can be visited by both Muslims and non-Muslims.
-You can further enjoy a multitude of other activities in Abu Dhabi, such as going on a kayaking tour at its mangrove national park, hanging out at the charming Abu Dhabi Corniche, and taking a sightseeing tour of its top attractions like Louvre Abu Dhabi Museum, Heritage Village, Emirates Palace, Qasr Al Watan, and Qasr Al Hosn.
+You can further enjoy a multitude of other activities in Abu Dhabi, such as theme park rides going on a kayaking tour at its mangrove national park, hanging out at the charming Abu Dhabi Corniche, and taking a sightseeing tour of its top attractions like Louvre Abu Dhabi Museum, Heritage Village, Emirates Palace, Qasr Al Watan, and Qasr Al Hosn.

 3. Go Off-the-Beaten Track with Desert Safari